 Market risk is the risk that changes in market prices, such as foreign exchange rates and interest will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
-The Company is in the process of setting acceptable parameters, based on value at risk, that may be accepted and monitored on a daily basis.
+The Company is exposed to minimal market risk with limited operating expenses incurred in a foreign currency.
+The company does not see the need to hedge the interest rate risk as the only loan in issue is to its subsidiary.